 After a drunk driving arrest in Texas, you must act quickly to prevent the Texas Department of Public Safety from revoking your driver’s license.

 You can do this by requesting an Administrative License Revocation (ALR) hearing within 15 days of your arrest or when you receive notice that your license is suspended.
-In some cases, individuals unaware of this requirement may lose their driver’s license even if they later resolve their criminal charges.

 An attorney at the Austin Hagee Law Firm can make the ALR hearing request and represent you during the proceedings.
 If you need to schedule an ALR hearing in Texas, our attorneys can help.